aaronbloomfield/ics/uva/hw-policies.md

 tricks too...

+## Essays

+Some written assignments will be essays.
+These will have a
+***strict*** word limit, such as 500 words.
+Each assignment will specify the word limit for that assignment (if it applies).
+500 words is about 1 page worth of content.
+Note that your name and title (if any) do not count toward the word limit.
+References, if you use any, also do not count against this limit.  ***If it is over the word limit, then we will not grade it and give you a zero!***

+While we are not grading you based on your English writing skills, it still has to be reasonablly good English grammar (and spelling).
+Unless otherwise stated, it needs to be prose, not bulleted lists or similar.

 ### Grammar and spelling

 While this is not an English course, you have to have well English in